NAV

 Each transaction returns a unique ID ("UUID") which you should store within your database, as you may need it for further transactions.

-Additionally you can set the transactionIndicator in the transaction's data to one of the following values:
+Particularly for card payments you have to set the transactionIndicator in the transaction's data to indicate the type of CoF or Recurring transaction.

 API Call